 - The name of the person who will make personal care decisions on your behalf if you become incapacitated

-- A plan for offering financial help to a disabled family member without affecting the latter’s ability to receive public benefits
+- A plan for offering financial help to a disabled family members without affecting the latter’s ability to receive public benefits

-- Protects your assets in the event of divorce or from creditors
+- Protects your personal assets in the event of divorce or from creditors

 - A plan for minimizing tax at death

-- A plan for avoiding or reducing probate fees
+- A plan for avoiding or reducing probate fee

 Almost everyone should plan their estate.
-Unless your estate is very small, you should have an estate plan in place to ensure that your assets are dispersed in the manner you choose.
+Unless your personal property is very small, you should have an estate plan in place to ensure that your assets are dispersed in the manner you choose.

 If you die without an estate plan, the provincial court will develop one for you, which may or may not include what you had in mind.